 I suggest starting with Bright Gold to practice.
 When you feel confident with your style, upgrade.

-Supplies to add gold luster to ceramics:
+Supplies to add gold glaze for ceramics:

 Finished fired ceramic piece